bomonike/bomonike.github.io/ReasonThruAI.md

 My concern is that this creates a <strong>reinforcement cycle</strong> where the same problems are used over and over again, leading to a lack of variety and depth in the assessment.

-## MY PROPOSAL: Make AI a benchmarking sport in high schools
+## MY PROPOSAL: Make AI benchmarking a sport

 Since <strong>high school students</strong> (and their teachers) are studying SAT problems anyway, provide them a way to <strong>input and compare</strong> how different AI versions solve problems.